pranam1603/health-checks/README.md

 # health-checks
-To check the health of the computer.
+To give some respect check the health of the computer.

 # add another line in README.md